Parable of the Friend at Night

 This parable demonstrates the need to pray without giving up.
 It is similar to the Parable of the Unjust Judge and is depicted by several artists, including William Holman Hunt.

-An alternate interpretation, especially since this parable is part of a sequence on prayer, would maintain that the person referred to is not the persistent one but the one who is laughably withholding bread in an honor shame culture and one in which hospitality to travelers is mandatory.
-Rife with humor, the parable is tantamount to a joke that would have delighted Jesus' disciples.
-The point is not about persistent prayer, but rather that God answers the prayers of his children because it is His very nature to do so.
+An alternate interpretation, especially since this parable is part of a sequence on prayer, would maintain that the point of the parable is not about persistent prayer, but rather that God answers the prayers of his children because it is His very nature to do so.